intel-secl/skc-tools/README.md

 - run install_skc.sh
   - It will update all the required configuration files and install all the services
 - Check Service Status
-  - netstat -ntlp
+  - netstat -nltp
-  - Using services
+  - Using services command line
     - cms status
     - authservice status
     - scs status